rupertl/vps-puppet/README.md

 This will also install the [encrypted YAML](https://github.com/TomPoulton/hiera-eyaml) gem.

-Finally,  copy the EYAML keys to `/etc/puppetlabs/secure/eyaml/keys/`.
-Obviously if you are not me you won't have these, so you'll need to regenerate any encrypted sections of Hiera files.
+Finally, copy the EYAML keys to `/etc/puppetlabs/secure/eyaml/keys/` and encrypted YAML files under `hieradata`.
+Obviously if you are not me you won't have these, so you'll need to regenerate any encrypted Hiera files.

 ## Use